bioinformatics-core-shared-training/shell-novice/answers.md

 * Double-check the commands you have just run
 * Re-run commands without having to retype them
-* Hand a P45 to the person who got trigger happy with `rm -rf`
+* Hand a P45 to the person who got trigger-happy with `rm -rf`

 ### Script reading comprehension